Assessment details and criteria for PGT students#

 80+% They can articulate both the way in which their code works and the reasons for choosing such an approach with superb clarity.
 When asked questions about their code they are adept in explaining the particulars and logic of small sections and the overview high-level design decisions made.
 They can extremely clearly reason about alternative approaches they may have taken, other projects that could be solved and how, and outline the pros and cons.

-60+% They able to explain how their code works, and the reasons for choosing such an approach with in a comprehensible way (though follow up questioning might be required to draw this out).
-When asked questions about their code they can explain logic of small sections and the why the code is organised in a particular way.
+60+% They are able to explain how their code works, and the reasons for choosing such an approach in a comprehensible way (though follow up questioning might be required to draw this out).
+When asked questions about their code they can explain logic of small sections and why the code is organised in a particular way.
 With some prompting, they can reason about alternative approaches they may have taken, outline the pros and cons or suggest how their code might be applied to a related problem.

 40+% It is hard to understand from the explanations given how the code works at either small or larger scale.
 It is not always obvious that the student understands it well.
 They struggle to suggest how things might have been done differently or the code applied to a different but related problem.